Rudolph Research Analytical Quality Policy 2023

-A company’s Quality Management Systems or QMS defines the organization’s policies, procedures and internal requirements that ensure customer requirements, regulatory and industry requirements are consistently met, resulting in customer satisfaction and reduce organizational risk.
+A company’s Quality Management Systems or QMS defines the organization’s policies, procedures and internal requirements.
+These ensure customer requirements are met and that regulatory and industry requirements are consistently met.
+This results in higher customer satisfaction and reduces organizational risk.

-- Production and delivery of products and services
+- Inspection of Production and delivery of products and services.

 An effective Quality Management Systems will define the critical processes, set system controls, monitor performance of its processes and demonstrate continual improvement.